 Commissioner Beauvais represents District 3 (west) and has served as a Port Commissioner since January 2016.
 Connie is currently the manager and state-certified operator at the Crescent Water Association where she oversees the business and operations of the water system.
-She has extensive professional experience in both the public and private sectors, having owned and operated three successful businesses and r private businesses three school districts a university and the federal government.
+She has extensive professional experience in both the public and private sectors, having owned and operated three successful businesses and worked for four private businesses, three school districts, a university and the federal government.